Cathal McConnell: Other projects

-Outside the Boys of the Lough, Cathal has released two collections of songs and tunes, performed in duos with Robin Morton, Scots fiddler Duncan Wood, singer Len Graham, Irish fiddler Gerry O'Connor, and as 'The Cathal McConnell Trio' with Kathryn Nicoll (fiddle) and Karen Marshalsay (harp).
+Outside the Boys of the Lough, Cathal has released two albums of songs and tunes, performed in duos with Robin Morton (1939–2021), Scots fiddler Duncan Wood, singer Len Graham, Irish fiddler Gerry O'Connor, among others.
+In 2010 Gerry O'Connor compiled a collection from Cathal's song repertoire, published as I Have Travelled This Country.

-In recent years fiddle player Gerry O'Connor has compiled a collection from Cathal's song repertoire which has been published as I Have Travelled This Country.
+In Scotland, where he has lived for many years you will often find Cathal McConnell performing with his friend, Gaelic piper and singer Allan MacDonald or as The Cathal McConnell Trio with Kathryn Nicoll (fiddle and viola) and Karen Marshalsay (harp).
+He has also performed and recorded with Michelle Burke and with Nuala Kennedy.

 Accolades

-McConnell is an All-Ireland champion in both flute and whistle, winning both Senior titles at the Fleadh Cheoil na hÉireann held in Gorey, County Wexford in 1962.
+1962: McConnell is an All-Ireland champion in both flute and whistle, winning both Senior titles at the Fleadh Cheoil na hÉireann held in Gorey, County Wexford.

-Following a longstanding involvement with the annual Willie Clancy Summer School in Miltown Malbay, County Clare, the School paid tribute to McConnell with an evening of speeches, music and song dedicated to him at the 2009 event.
+2009: Following a longstanding involvement with the annual Willie Clancy Summer School in Miltown Malbay, County Clare, the School paid tribute to McConnell with an evening of speeches, music and song dedicated to him in July 2009.

-In 2010 McConnell was awarded the Gradam an Amhrání/Traditional Singer of the Year award at the TG4 Gradam Ceoil awards ceremony.
-The Gradam Ceoil award was acknowledged in Cathal's adopted hometown of Edinburgh by The Consulate General of Ireland who hosted a reception to mark the occasion.
+2010: McConnell was awarded Amhránaí na Bliana/Traditional Singer of the Year at the TG4 Gradam Ceoil awards ceremony in Wexford Opera House.
+This honour was acknowledged in Cathal's adopted hometown when The Consulate General of Ireland in Edinburgh hosted a reception to mark the occasion.

-In 2013 as part of his appearance at Cruinniú na bhFliúit Flute Festival McConnell was interviewed about his life and music.
+2013: As part of his appearance at Cruinniú na bhFliúit Flute Festival in Baile Bhúirne, West Cork, Cathal was interviewed about his life and music.